-Everything you need to survive a storm
+Everything you need to survive a tropical storm or hurricane in Florida

 Broward County Emergency Management Agency (includes Red Cross shelters and other information): www.broward.org/hurricane.
 954-831-3900.
 Twitter: @ReadyBroward

-Monroe County Emergency Management (shelters in Monroe County will close in category 3, 4 or 5 hurricanes; Residents must evacuate to the mainland): www.monroecounty-fl.gov/ Pages/MonroeCoFL_ 305-289-6018.
+Monroe County Emergency Management (shelters in Monroe County will close in category 3, 4 or 5 hurricanes; Residents must evacuate to the mainland): http://www.monroecounty-fl.gov/ 305-289-6018.
 Twitter: @MCSOnews

 Emergency management websites